DuartBreedt/EduanBreedtBlog/content/blog/sublime.md

 is in fact a predator are too late.

 There are times where we are thrust into the depth of the ocean, when we encounter the unknown, the unpredictable.
-We solve the uncertainty with certainty, fear and anger.
+We solve this uncertainty with certainty, fear and anger.
 We become extreme versions of ourselves.
 We entrench ourselves in what we are familiar with.
 If we are politically conservative, we become more conservative.
 If we are liberal, we become more liberal.